rancherjp/japan-catalog/README.md

-# japan-catalog
+# Rancher JP Community Catalog
-Catalog entries contributed by Japan local community
+This catalog provides templates created by Japan local community, and they are not maintained or supported by Rancher Labs.